zentrope/query-manager/README.md

    already been edited by the user.
 And do it in such a way that the client doesn't have a lot of if/then/else crap.

+ - Don't allow "saving" the DB until the test works?

  - Oh, come on, now.
 Store the damned credentials on the file system so you don't have to re-enter them every time you restart the server-side of the app.
 Sheesh!